Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \textbf{Vulnerability repair.}~Due to the sharp increase in the number of detected vulnerabilities and the complexity of modern software systems, manually fixing security vulnerabilities is extremely time-consuming and labor-intensive for security experts~\cite{zhang2022vulrepair7}.
 Research shows that 50\% of vulnerabilities have a lifecycle exceeding 438 days~\cite{vulrepair8}.
 Delayed vulnerability patching may result in ongoing attacks on software systems~\cite{vulrepair9}, causing economic losses to users.
 The T5 model based on the encoder-decoder architecture performs better in vulnerability repair tasks~\cite{vulrepair4,vulrepair5}.
-Although LLMs can effectively generate fixes, challenges remain in maintaining the functionality correctness of functions~\cite{vulrepair2}, and they are susceptible to influences from different programming languages.
-For example, the current capabilities of LLMs in repairing Java vulnerabilities are limited~\cite{vulrepair1}.
-Constructing a comprehensive vulnerability repair dataset and fine-tuning LLMs on it can significantly improve the model's performance in vulnerability repair tasks~\cite{vulrepair4}.
+Although LLMs can effectively generate fixes, challenges remain in maintaining the functionality correctness of functions~\cite{vulrepair2}, and they are susceptible to influences from different programming languages~\cite{vulrepair11}.
+For example, the current capabilities of LLMs in repairing Java vulnerabilities are limited~\cite{vulrepair1}, while studies also investigate their effectiveness on JavaScript vulnerabilities, showing performance improvements with better contextual prompts~\cite{vulrepair11}.
+Constructing a comprehensive vulnerability repair dataset and fine-tuning LLMs on it can significantly improve the model's performance in vulnerability repair tasks~\cite{vulrepair4, vulrepair14}.
+To assist developers, especially when vulnerable code locations are untracked in issue reports, approaches like PATUNTRACK use LLMs with Retrieval-Augmented Generation (RAG) and few-shot learning to generate relevant patch examples (insecure code, patch, explanation)~\cite{vulrepair12}.
+Another direction involves generating natural language repair suggestions instead of direct code patches; VulAdvisor first uses LLMs to create a dataset of suggestions from code/patch pairs and then fine-tunes CodeT5 with context-aware attention to generate such suggestions directly from vulnerable code~\cite{vulrepair13}.
 Alrashedy et al.~\cite{charalambous2023vulrepair3} proposed an automated vulnerability repair tool driven by feedback from static analysis tools.
 Tol et al.~\cite{tol2023vulrepair10} proposed a method called ZeroLeak, which utilizes LLMs to repair side-channel vulnerabilities in programs.
-Charalambous et al.~\cite{alrashedy2024vulrepair6} combined LLMs with Bounded Model Checking (BMC) to verify the effectiveness of repair solutions, addressing the problem of decreased functionality correctness after using LLMs to repair vulnerabilities.
+Charalambous et al.~\cite{alrashedy2024vulrepair6} combined LLMs with Bounded Model Checking (BMC) to verify the effectiveness of repair solutions, addressing the problem of decreased functionality correctness after using LLMs to repair vulnerabilities~\cite{vulrepair15}.